Wisconsin's 19th Senate district: Current elected officials

-The 19th Senate district, in its current borders, crosses two congressional districts.
-The portion of Appleton in Winnebago County, as well as the cities of Menasha and Neenah, fall within Wisconsin's 6th congressional district, which is represented by U.S. Representative Glenn Grothman; the remainder of the district in north-central Winnebago County and Outagamie County fall within Wisconsin's 8th congressional district, which is represented by U.S. Representative Mike Gallagher.
+The 19th Senate district, in its current borders, crosses three congressional districts.
+The portion of the district in Adams and Portage counties falls within Wisconsin's 3rd congressional district, represented by U.S. Representative Derrick Van Orden.
+The portion in Waushara and most of Winnebago County falls within Wisconsin's 6th congressional district, which is represented by U.S. Representative Glenn Grothman.
+The remainder of the district in Outagamie, Waupaca, and north-central Winnebago fall within Wisconsin's 8th congressional district, represented by U.S. Representative Tony Wied.